 Prevent COVID-19 by getting vaccinated

 COVID-19 vaccines are safe and effective and are the best way to protect against severe COVID-19 illness.
-High vaccination coverage is the only way to end the pandemic.
-Vaccines are free and available to anyone ages 12 and over.
+High vaccination coverage is the best way to end the pandemic.
+Vaccines are free and available to anyone ages 5 and over.
 More information about the COVID-19 vaccines and access to a vaccine clinic are available here.